Saurabhkg03/Amazon-reviews-extract/README.md

 **Extract/Scrape the amazon reviews of your desired product easily by following the next steps:-**

 # Installation
-## Install all the Dependancies and libraries you need-
+## 1.Install all the Dependancies and libraries you need-

-## Install Docker.
+## 2.Install Docker.
 First of all we need to install docker
 *Download from here according to your machine-*
 <a href="https://www.docker.com/products/docker-desktop/"> https://www.docker.com/products/docker-desktop/</a>

-## Installation of Splash JS
+## 3.Installation of Splash JS

 Run the following commands in the terminal.
 ### ※For Windows